PRAJUN-V/EduSphere---E-Learning-Web-Application/readme.md

 Now I am going to complete otp on registration side.

 Instructor application list in admin side is partially completed I need to implement action in it.

+Admin password changed,
+Admin@123

+There is a small problem in adding interest in student should be corrected.